-- We will pay a loss of income benefit after the end of the wait period. - We will pay a loss of income benefit four weekly in arrears. - We can pay a hospitalisation benefit during the wait period. - While you are receiving a total disablement benefit or a partial disablement benefit, we will waive your premiums. - We can help with rehabilitation and retraining costs. - We will pay a lump sum of \$8,000 to help with funeral costs if the insured person dies while receiving a loss of income benefit. - We will not pay claims in certain circumstances - for example, if the sickness or injury is a result of an intentional self-inflicted act or criminal behaviour. - Your cover will end when the insured person reaches the cover end age shown in your schedule.
+- We will pay a loss of income benefit after the end of the wait period. - We will pay a parent leave benefit if you take unpaid leave to help care for your child. - We will pay a loss of income benefit four weekly in arrears. - We can pay a hospitalisation benefit during the wait period. - While you are receiving a total disablement benefit or a partial disablement benefit, we will waive your premiums. - We can help with rehabilitation and retraining costs. - We will pay a lump sum of \$15,000 to help with funeral costs if the insured person dies while receiving a loss of income benefit. - We will not pay claims in certain circumstances - for example, if the sickness or injury is a result of an intentional selfinflicted act or criminal behaviour. - Your cover will end when the insured person reaches the cover end age shown in your schedule.